henriqueholtz/Aws-Struggle/Produtcs/Amazon CloudWatch.md

 Amazon CloudWatch cannot be used to block users from certain geographies.

+Amazon CloudWatch cannot be used to identify under-utilized Amazon EC2 instances without manually configuring an alarm with the appropriate threshold to track the Amazon EC2 utilization.

 Exam Alert:

 It is useful to note the difference between CloudWatch Billing vs AWS Budgets: